lsevero/clj-xlsxio/README.md

 This library depends on native shared objects that needs to be compiled for each OS and each architecture.
 Currently this library only support:
 * linux-x86-64
+* linux-aarch64

+## Unstable architectures
+I have been testing clj-xlsxio in some different architectures and some of them were completely unstable and unreliable for various reasons like different endianness which I honestly don't know how to fix.
+So I've decided to remove than from the master branch and the releases on clojars, but they are available in the experimental branch.
+The unstable architectures are:
 * linux-x86
+* linux-arm

 # TODO
 * add the shared objects files for other OS and others architectures.